Nemesis (Bangladeshi band): History

-1999-2003: Formation and Early Days
+1999–2003: Formation and Early Days

 Nemesis was formed in the summer of 1999.
 Most of the band members had just finished high school and had a lot of spare time in their hands.
 Saber & Reeshad brought Maher Khan and Yawar Mehboob together to form a band that he wanted to manage.
 Maher asked his brother Sabin Todamol to play bass setting up as a three piece band.
 They first performed at New Year's Eve at a rooftop party that Saber arranged.
 This is where they met Zohad, a school friend of Reeshad & Maher.
 Zohad joined the band early 2000.

 Sabin left the band early 2000, when Yawar brought in his school friend Nandito and his cousin Ratul to play rhythm and bass for the band.
 Nemesis was officially formed then.
-The band gigged the local underground scene, building a fan base and recognition as a cover band.
+The band gigged the local underground scene as a cover band.

-Zohad brought Dio and Omayr to keep the band going when Yawar and Nandito decided to go abroad for their studies in 2002.
+Zohad brought Dio and Omayr to keep the band going when Yawar and Nandito went abroad for their studies in 2002.
 The band started work on their first album in 2001 and recorded every summer when Yawar and Nandtio were in town.
 In 2003, Nemesis first single অবচেতন was released on the mixed compilation আগন্তুক II (Agontuk II).
-This was a massive success for the band and brought Nemesis into the light securing them a record deal with G-Series for their first album.
+This brought Nemesis a record deal with G-Series for their first album.

-2004-2005: Onneshon (Explore)
+2004–2005: Onneshon (Explore)

 Onneshon (অন্বেষণ) was recorded partly at Art of Noise studio and at the home studio of Saidus Sumon.
 The debut album was released in 2005.
 Yawar left the band in mid 2005 settling in the UK and Nandito settled in Canada shortly after the album was released.
 Subsequently, Dio and Omayr joined as permanent members.

-With the release of "ধূসর ভাবনা (Gray Idea)" (2006) and "জয়ধ্বনি (Peals of Victory)" the following year, Nemesis also earned mainstream recognition as the singles went on to be included in the Radio Foorti Top 100 Singles of 2006, 2007 & 2008.
+With the release of "ধূসর ভাবনা (Gray Idea)" (2006) and "জয়ধ্বনি (Peals of Victory)" the following year, Nemesis also received mainstream recognition as the singles went on to be included in the Radio Foorti Top 100 Singles of 2006, 2007 & 2008.
 The track "মৃত্যুছায়া (Shadow of Death)" also got listed in Radio Foorti's Top Songs of 2010.

-During the years following their debut in 2005, Nemesis went on performing in numerous concerts and events that largely promoted social awareness and issues amongst other relevant affairs.
-Of these, the events well worth a mention: "Say No To Drugs" concert in Gulshan Youth Club (2008), "Save the Children" and "Stand up Against Poverty" concerts in the Dhanmondi Amphitheater (2009), "Vote for Sundarban" concert at the Army Stadium organized by BAMBA (2010).
+During the years following their debut in 2005, Nemesis went on performing in numerous concerts and events that largely promoted social awareness and issues amongst other relevant affairs, including "Say No To Drugs" concert in Gulshan Youth Club (2008), "Save the Children" and "Stand up Against Poverty" concerts in the Dhanmondi Amphitheater (2009), "Vote for Sundarban" concert at the Army Stadium organized by BAMBA (2010).

-The band has also appeared in several corporate-sponsored events which include the "Banglalink Music Festival", the series of Tribute shows sponsored by BAT as well as many other shows promoting different brands and products.
-In addition, the group has also performed at the International Club, the American Club and Aurum's New Years event at The Radisson, December 2009.
+The band has also appeared in the "Banglalink Music Festival", the series of tribute shows sponsored by BAT.
+They performed at the International Club, the American Club and Aurum's New Years event at The Radisson, December 2009.